tamasigithub/event_generation/README.md

 ### Installation ###
 To install the above softwares go to the requirements directory and execute the corresponding install scripts.
-<br \> If you are making these installation on your local pc, make sure you have the prerequisites already installed.
+<br/> If you are making these installation on your local pc, make sure you have the prerequisites already installed.

 #### Prerequisites ####
 Try installing the latest verion of the following